We help first-year students succeed at NC State.

-Freshman Transitions and Diversity in Agriculture & Life Sciences
+Freshman Transitions and Diversity in Agriculture and Life Sciences (ALS 103)

 - Credit Hours: 1

-- Prerequisites: Freshman or Sophomore status (students who have obtained less than 30 credit hours)
+- Prerequisites: Freshman or Sophomore status (students who have less than 30 credit hours)

 - Academic policies at NC State